 Once upon a time we used a Coleman Duel Fuel Lantern.
 Coleman lanterns burn extremely bright and work great, but they have several drawbacks.
 First, they burn fuel, so they require carrying fuel – like white gas – with you.
 Second, the mantles (part that lights up) are fragile and often need replacement.
 Third, the protective lens if made out of glass and it breaks easily (trust me).
 Fourth, these units get extremely hot during use (I have the burn marks to prove it).
 Fifth, these lanterns get SO bright that they can irritate other campers.
 Finally, Coleman lanterns do not store well, as they need to be stored upright and protected during travel.

 After breaking yet another glass lens and spilling some white gas we finally donated our lantern and purchased an electric lantern instead.
-Enter the Etekcity Rechargeable Camping Lantern.
+Enter the AYL Starlight Water Resistant Shock Proof Battery Powered Lantern.

-The Etekcity lantern is not as bright (or as expensive) as the Coleman multi-fuel lanstern which is why we use a collection of other lights to light up our campsite.
+The AYL lantern is not as bright (or as expensive) as the Coleman multi-fuel lantern which is why we use a collection of other lights to light up our campsite.
 That said, it’s bright enough to light up a table or light up our screen house, and for us that’s perfect.

 Cutter Citro Guard Candle